How are properties assessed?

 If your mailing address or the ownership of the property is changing, please complete the Notice of Ownership Change (pdf, 32 kB) and/or Notice of Mailing Address Change (pdf, 32.2 kB) to ensure the title change is reflected on the town's records.

-Do you have a tax program to assist seniors and/or disabled property owners?
+Do you have a tax program to assist senior property owners?

-An annual tax rebate of $500 is provided by the town to eligible senior property owners whose combined household income did not exceed $26,595 in 2012.
-Additionally, an interest-free tax deferral program for year-over-year tax increases is available to eligible seniors and/or disabled property owners whose annual combined household income did not exceed $41,300 in 2012.
-The program is authorized by the region and administered by the town.
-Other restrictions are contained in the by-laws covering these programs.
+An annual tax rebate of $500 is provided by the town to eligible senior property owners whose combined household income did not exceed $27,670.00 in 2014.
+Other restrictions are contained in the by-law covering this program.
 Please contact the Oakville Tax Office at 905-338-4222 or firstname.lastname@example.org for more information.

 How do I apply for a vacancy tax rebate?